Bruce E. Wilson

 Earth Observation Data Systems

-NASA EOSDIS architecture, ORNL DAAC management, Daymet gridded climate data, terrestrial ecology data stewardship, remote sensing data integration.
+NASA EOSDIS architecture, ORNL DAAC management, terrestrial ecology data stewardship, metadata, remote sensing data integration, phenology.

 FAIR Data & Cyberinfrastructure